Language Learning at JIS

 The main objective of the Japanese programme for non-Japanese children is to develop in the students a desire to understand and learn some of the basics of the Japanese language.
 The emphasis is put on oral participation by using pictures, cards, models, and objects to increase their understanding.
 As the students progress, more reading and writing will be practiced in the upper primary grades.

 The other key objective of the Japanese programme for Japanese speaking children is to continue to improve upon their ability to speak, listen, write and read Japanese and to develop their overall Japanese skills.
-These lessons are taught using mainly the ‘KOKUGO’ textbooks, which are used in regular Japanese schools.
+Some lessons are taught using the ‘KOKUGO’ textbooks, which are used in regular Japanese schools and a wide variety of other resources.

 Depending on their level, students will receive homework activities which will include revising vocabulary and simple sentence structures, reading, keeping a diary and short story or descriptive writing.
 The Japanese class assistant will also support different group levels (Japanese ‘first language’ and Japanese ‘additional language’) to allow for greater differentiation within the classes.